perfect-oblivion/action-service-responder/README.md

 ```
 > The default suffix for validators is "ValidationService".
 If you prefer another suffix or no suffix at all, a suffix configuration is available.

-**Responder**
+### Responders

 Finally, the responder will handle sending the response.

-If data needs to be sent to the responder, you may use the ```withPayload``` method.
-Responders implement Laravel's Responsable interface, so you may return the Responder directly without calling ```respond``` if you prefer.
-Also, the Responder has access to the current request through the $request property.
-If you need to pass a custom request to the Responder, eg. a custom FormRequest class, you may use the ```withRequest``` method.
+1. If data needs to be sent to the responder, you may use the ```withPayload``` method.
+2. Responders implement Laravel's Responsable interface, so you may return the Responder directly without calling ```respond```.
+3. Responders have access to the current request through the $request property.
+If you need to pass a custom request to the Responder, you may use the ```withRequest``` method.

 ```php
 // StoreComment.php
 public function __invoke(MyCustomRequest $request)